MightyMaya/Toxic-Content-Classification/README.md

 ## Prerequisites

 Before running the application, make sure you have **Python 3.8 or higher** installed.
+Also, you need to download the weigts for the image captioning model from *link*

 ## Installation